Dai pai dong

 Dai pai dong (大牌檔 (大牌档, dàpáidàng, daai6 paai4 dong3)) is a type of open-air food stall.
 The term originates from Hong Kong but has been adopted outside Hong Kong as well.
-The official government name for these establishments is "cooked-food stalls".
-The more common name, dai pai dong, literally means "big licence stall" in Cantonese, referring to the stalls' license plates, which are larger than those of other licensed street vendors.
+The official government name for these establishments is "cooked-food stalls", while the more common name of dai pai dong literally means 'big licence stall' in Cantonese, referring to the stalls' license plates, which are larger than those of other licensed street vendors.

-Founded after the Second World War, dai pai dong are tucked next to buildings, on streets and in alleys.
-For instance, the dai pai dong in Central and Western districts are regard as "terrace type" dai pai dong since most of the streets are sloped, meaning the stalls occupy different terraces.
+Founded after the Second World War, dai pai dong are tucked next to buildings, on streets, and in alleys.
+For instance, the dai pai dong in the Central and Western District are regard as "terrace type" dai pai dong since most of the streets are sloped, meaning the stalls occupy different terraces.
 In the late 20th century, the Hong Kong government decided to restrict the operation and license of dai pai dong in order to remove them from public streets.
 Some were relocated into indoor cooked food markets built by the government.
 After the decline of dai pai dong from the 1970s, most of them no longer operate within the family but through sole proprietorship or partnership instead.

-According to the Food and Environmental Hygiene Department, there are only 25 dai pai dong remaining in Hong Kong.
+According to the Food and Environmental Hygiene Department, only 17 dai pai dong remained in Hong Kong as of July 2024, down from the 25 in 2014.
 As a valuable touchstone of Hong Kong heritage and culture, the word dai pai dong was recognized by the Oxford English Dictionary in March 2016.